Introduction

 Not all cotton is created equal.
 Egyptian cotton, known for its long fibers, is prized for premium products like bedsheets.
 Meanwhile, Pima cotton offers similar softness and durability.
 Conventional cotton dominates markets for everyday clothing and home textiles.

-Modal vs Cotton: Key Differences
+Modal Fabric vs Cotton: Key Differences

 Fiber Source and Production Methods